 Best Essential Oils for Nasal Polyps

 Nasal polyps are strange, noncancerous growths found inside the nose.
-Nasal polyps are pretty much common, with data showing that 4 percent of US population is infected by the disease.
-Tea tree oil for nasal spray is so far the only essential oil that has been proven to be effective against nasal polyps.
+Nasal polyps are pretty much common, with data showing that 4 percent of the US population is infected by the disease.
+Tea tree oil for the nasal spray is so far the only essential oil that has been proven to be effective against nasal polyps.
 Conventional treatment usually includes steroids, antihistamine, and surgery.
 Luckily, there are a number of natural remedies you can use to treat nasal polyps.
 The most recommended alternative is the tea tree oil for nasal polyps.

 What are the nasal polyps and how do they form?